-The Project is developing a Competency Framework, based on which training needs are being identified for key stakeholders of HWC mitigation in India.
+The Project has drafted a Competency Framework, based on which training needs are being identified for key stakeholders of HWC mitigation in India.

-Following the first results of the competency framework, pilot testing of the Training Needs Assessment framework was conducted n West Bengal in June 2018.
+Following the first results of the competency framework, pilot testing of the Training Needs Assessment framework was conducted in West Bengal in June 2018.
 After this, the Project facilitated the process of consolidating and prioritizing the training needs for Forest sector during a National workshop on Curriculum Development in September 2018.
-The workshop also resulted in a modular curriculum framework for key stakeholders from Forest, Veterinary, Media and Civil Society.
+The workshop resulted in a modular curriculum framework for key stakeholders from forest, veterinary, media and civil society.
 A series of three writing workshops were organized at Haridwar, Kodagu, and North Bengal, during November 20-30, 2018 for further developing the modularised curriculum.

-All the five workshops had active participation from 92 experts including several International and National experts representing the fields of capacity development, wildlife, veterinary, media and communications, private sector, social sciences as well as officials from the MoEFCC as well as State Forest Departments of Karnataka, Uttarakhand and West Bengal.
+All the five workshops had active participation from 92 experts including several International and National experts representing the fields of capacity development, wildlife, veterinary, media and communications, private sector, social science officials from the MoEFCC as well as State Forest Departments of Karnataka, Uttarakhand and West Bengal.